 Leveraged trading can maximise profits, which makes it a popular choice among more experienced investors.
-The problem is that leveraged trading can also quickly lead to substantial losses, particularly in volatile markets such as BItcoin.
+The problem is that leveraged trading can also quickly lead to substantial losses, particularly in volatile markets such as Bitcoin.
 For this reason, we don’t recommend that beginner investors trade with leverage.

 How to trade Bitcoin using a broker

-Here’s how trading Bitcoin with a broker works:
+Here’s how Bitcoin trading with a broker works:

 1. Open an account with your broker

 Signing up with a crypto broker is a fast and easy process.
 First, choose a broker that offers a simple and secure platform, and narrow price spreads.
 You’ll need to provide some contact and security information to confirm your account, as you would when you open, say, an online banking account.

 There are several different methods you can use to deposit funds into your brokerage account.
 Those methods include debit card, credit card, linking to your bank account to use bank transfers, and using PayPal.
 Once your payment method has been set up, you’ll be ready to trade Bitcoin.

 Here are the four most common methods for Bitcoin trading: